 About the Thornographer

 My name is Evan Boxer-Cook, and I'd like to welcome you to Thornographer.
-"Thornography," as I have dubbed it, is the practice of creating symmetrical patterns that consist mainly of spiked protrusions that twist, branch, and bloom.
-I find the process of creating these patterns extremely therapeutic, and I encourage you to try your hand at designing one.
-While there are certain guidelines that I follow to keep my designs more or less standardized, no true limits exist within the world of self-expression.
+"Thornography," as I call it, is the practice of creating (often) symmetrical patterns that consist mainly of spiked protrusions that twist, branch, and bloom.
+I find the process of creating these patterns therapeutic, and I encourage you to try your hand at designing one.
+While there are certain guidelines that I follow to keep my designs more or less standardized, no true limits exist within the world of self-expression (although, if you are interested in my process, I'm currently working on an official style guide).

-I've always enjoyed symmetry, so whenever I found myself doodling in the margins of my notes, or simply filling sketchbooks, I would meticulously copy whatever design I would create over a vertical axis of symmetry, which often ran through a central "orb," or starting point.
-As I continued this art, I eventually turned to the internet for the purpose of finding a program that would create this axis of symmetry automatically.
-A site called "InspirARTion" is where I ended my search.
-Here, I created many designs that were seamlessly duplicated across a customizable line of symmetry.
+I've always enjoyed symmetry, so whenever I found myself doodling in the margins of my notes, or simply filling sketchbooks, I would meticulously copy whatever design I would create over a vertical axis of symmetry, which often ran through a central circular starting point.
+As I expanded this art, I eventually turned to the internet.
+A site called "InspirARTion" helped kickstart my digital Thornography; there, I was able to create an automatic axis of vertical symmetry which streamlined my process.